RafaelPil/GoCookies/README.md

 ### Features:
 - Extracts cookies, and other sensitive data from Chromium-based browsers.
-- Compatible with various Chromium-based browsers like Chrome, Edge, Brave, and more.
 - Sends extracted data to a specified Telegram chat for easy access.

 ## Getting Started